romasku/tuya-zigbee-switch/docs/updating.md

 3. Download the custom [# Quirks / Converters](#quirks--converters)
 4. Apply the preferred [# OTA index](#ota-index) (not FORCE)
 5. Restart ZHA / Z2M
-6. If possible, bring the device closer to the coordinator (or add routers to boost signal)
+6. Bring the device closer to the coordinator, or add routers to boost signal (Pairing requires stronger signal than normal usage)
 7. Optionally, tweak Z2M settings for [# Faster OTA updates](#faster-ota-updates)
 8. Perform the OTA update (can get stuck at 100%, it's ok)
-9. **Permit join** when the LED flashes
+9. **Permit join** when it's done (the LED flashes if mapped correctly)
 10. **Interview** the device **`i`**
 ⤷ option missing from ZHA, remove and re-pair if needed
 11. **Reconfigure** the device **`🗘`**